Truva

 Which digital bank pays the highest interest right now?

-Maya pays 12% (9.6% after tax), the highest available anytime-access rate in the Philippines as of April 2026.
+Maya pays 12%, the highest available anytime-access advertised rate in the Philippines as of April 2026.
 For locked savings, Tonik pays 8% on a 1-year time deposit.

 Is 12% interest real or is there a catch?

-The rate is real, but yes—there is a catch.
-You must spend ₱35,000 per month and include at least one transaction via Maya Easy Credit (debit card, QR, online checkout, load, bills, stocks, or funds).
-Without the spending requirement, you earn the base rate of 3.5%.
+The rate is real, but yes, there is a catch.
+You must complete the required monthly activity.
+Without the spending requirement, you earn the base rate.

 Are digital banks safe?
 Will the government protect my money if a bank closes?